gh9869827/fifo-dev-perception/README.md

 # fifo-dev-perception

-Perception modules for the FIFO robotics and assistant platform.
+Perception modules shared across the `fifo-bot-*` and `fifo-dev-*` repositories.

-This repository contains speech and vision components designed to run on edge devices.
-Modules are structured to be lightweight, modular, and easy to integrate into robotics and automation stacks.
+This repository provides speech and vision components optimized for edge devices.
+Modules are designed to be lightweight, modular, and easy to integrate into robotics and automation stacks.

 ---